 But before we dive elbows deep into the underbelly of this password manager, do allow us to share with you a little history about the company behind the brand, so you’ll know exactly what kind of company you’ll be doing business with.

-Quick History of Dashlane
+Pros of Dashlane

 Dashlane was founded all the way back in 2012, a brainchild of one Mr. Bernard Liautaud.
 He gathered three of his most trusted acquaintances that shared his vision – a dream to make the world a better place by not having to stress about passwords, usernames, and everything related that makes life inconvenient.